alxers/book_of_proof/11_chapter.md

 .8.
 Define a relation on Z as xRy if |x−y| < 1.
 Is R reflexive?
 Symmetric?
 Transitive?
 If a property does not hold, say why.
 What familiar relation is this?

+.9.
+Define a relation on Z by declaring xRy if and only if x and y have the same parity.
+Is R reflexive?
+Symmetric?
+Transitive?
+If a property does not hold, say why.
+What familiar relation is this?
+R = {  }